erdem85/login-register/README.md

 ## https://apikit.net 's Login/Register/Password_Reset pages and backend.

+- We're make a new pages, tl;dr repo dont be updating

 # Specifications
 - We used Collections but it dont work with clusters, now we use simple SQL database in password reset backend. ( quick.db )
 - Password Reset requests deleting every 06.00 AM